MohanGsk/ApplicationInsights-Home/Samples/AzureEmailService/WorkerRoleA/README.md

 We began by instrumenting this worker role with the [Application Insights for Web] (http://www.nuget.org/packages/Microsoft.ApplicationInsights.Web) NuGet package.
 That package collects a variety of telemetry.
 We also added some logic to collect additional diagnostic telemetry.

-To monitor web roles, there are some specific customizations that are advisable to get the best results.
+To monitor worker roles, there are some specific customizations that are advisable to get the best results.

 **Important**: Please be sure to set the ApplicationInsights.config file to be copied always to the output directory.
 This is only required for worker roles.